vinci1it2000/schedula/README.rst

 - Download **all-in-one archive** from http://files.co2mpas.io/.
-  Ensure that you download the correct 32/64 architecture for your PC (the 64bit archive CANNOT run on 32bit PCs, but the opposite is possible).
+  Ensure that you download the correct 32/64 architecture for your PC (the 64bit archive CANNOT run on 32bit PCs).

 - Use the original `"7z" extraxtor <http://portableapps.com/apps/utilities/7-zip_portable>`_,
   since "plain-zip" produces out-of-memory errors when expanding long